Start of main content

 CREATING HOPE IN COMMUNITIES ACROSS THE BORDERS

-Over the past year the Mental Health Improvement and Suicide Prevention Steering Group has been promoting the ‘Creating Hope Awards’ scheme for mentally healthy and suicide safer communities.
+Since June 2024 the Mental Health Improvement and Suicide Prevention Steering Group has been promoting the ‘Creating Hope Awards’ scheme for mentally healthy and suicide safer communities.

 We are grateful to all the groups and organisations who have already achieved one of the awards - it has been humbling to see the enthusiasm from so many people who want to undertake training to build up their knowledge and skills and make their spaces safer.
 You can visit the members page to see who has achieved the award.